Huegoxaga/notes/algorithm/ml.md

 - The final output values for the artificial neural network could be either a predicted value(one output), a boolean value(one output) or categorical values(multiple output nodes)
 - Each input value is associated with a weight, the neural network learns by adjusting the weight of each input value.
 - Each neuron will have the sum of all input value times the weight, plus a bias term which equals to a dummy input $$x_0$$ with a value of `1` multiply by a weight of $$w_0$$
+  - To calculate the total number of parameters in the network sum the number of arrows plus the number of node beside input nodes (all of those nodes have one bias weight)
   - Each neuron itself is a linear binary classifier called perceptron
     - linear classifier guarantees to converge on a solution as long as the data is linearly separable
   - Perceptron model can be trained using perceptron learning algorithm